joanperez/capstoneproject/README.md

 Word Prediction Algorithm Scope
 ========================================================

 **Word Prediction Algorithm** is an input technology used where one word represents many words.
-The **Word Prediction Algorith** could allow for predict the next probable word.
+The **Word Prediction Algorithm** could allow for predict the next probable word.
 Predictive word makes efficient use of fewer device keys to input writing into a text message, an e-mail, an address book, a calendar, and the like.

 **Advantages:**